3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 - blob
 - tree

-#### Trees?!
+#### Ask me if I am a tree.

 Even though you don't need to know how they work, it is useful to know that your local repository consists of three "trees" maintained by Git.

-- **Repository** - a collection of related commits that form a directed acyclic graph (find out more above)
-- **Commit** - a snapshot of the working tree at a giving time (along with a message of what changed)
-- **Working Directory**: the directory and subdirectories containing the files we are currently working on/which holds the actual files.
+- **Working Directory**: the directory and subdirectories containing the files we are currently working on and holds the actual files.
 - **Index (stage)**: a staging area where we list changes we want to commit
-- **HEAD**: which points to the last commit you've made/what is currently checked out.
+- **HEAD**: which points to the last commit you've made or what is currently checked out.

+#### More terminology

+- **Repository** - a collection of related commits that form a directed acyclic graph (find out more that if you click on the link above)
+- **Commit** - a snapshot of the working tree at a giving time (make sure to include a message explaining what has changed)
 - **Master** - the default name for the "main" development branch

 ![workflow](https://cloud.githubusercontent.com/assets/40461/8221736/f1f7e972-1559-11e5-9dcb-66b44139ee6f.png)